Complete Guide to Online Certificate Programs

-Liberty University Online 's online graduate certificate in Health Care Management is only nine credit hours.
+Liberty University 's online graduate certificate in Health Care Management is only nine credit hours.
 Students must already have a bachelor's degree (or be in their last semester before graduating) to enter the program.
 The certificate is designed to teach students about ethics, grant acquisition, and finances to help them become better prepared for a leadership position in the healthcare industry.

 The Importance of Accreditation

 When considering accreditation for a certificate program, both institutional accreditation and programmatic accreditation is valuable.
 Institutional accrediting agencies certify that the school as an organization meets certain standards.
 However, for certain industries, programmatic accreditation is more valuable since the organizations involved certify the courses and exams prepare you for the workforce.
 Health certificates from programs that are accredited with the Accrediting Bureau of Health Education or the Council on Education for Public Health will be recognized in the workplace.
 Human resource or management certificates from programs that are accredited with the Association of Collegiate Business Schools and Programs or the Association of Advance Collegiate School of Business will meet a high standard that is universally recognized in the industry.

 - Welder Pay.
 Bureau of Labor Statistics.
 Accessed November 20, 2014. http://www.bls.gov/ooh/production/welders-cutters-solderers-and-brazers.htm .